Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ### Q: The map is too bright.
 A: This is a conflict between Flat World Map Frameworks and Seasons of Skyrim.
 I am working on a fix and reaching out to the relevant authors about it when I have time.

-### Q: Why are potions showing on my character?
-A: Because of [Immersive Equipment Display](https://www.nexusmods.com/skyrimspecialedition/mods/62001).
-If you would like to remove them from your character then press `Left Shift+Backspace` to open the IED menu and remove them from under Display Manager.

 ### Q: Sex?
 A: No.